nekonaute/roborobo4/README.md

  * Check _OVERVIEW.TXT for a __quick introduction__.
  * Check _FAQ.TXT for __trouble shooting__ and __frequently asked questions__.
  * Check the examples, and learn by doing.

+## Troubleshooting

+ * As of 2022-04-08, Sphinx is not compatible with Python 3.10.
+Fix: use an earlier version of python for compilation and running examples.
+ * _conda activate roborobo_ may require to init a shell before, which is done with _git init bash_.
+This may fail if your bash profile has been badly written.
+Fix: clean your bash profile, or use another shell (e.g. _tcsh_)

 ___

 _Thank you for using Roborobo!_